pajtai/grunt-reveal-jade/README.md

 * `description`: Meta tag description for the slideshow
 * `author`: Author meta for the slideshow
 * `theme`: The Reveal theme for the slideshow
+    * default: `"default"`
 * `syntax`: The syntax highlight css for the slideshow
+    * default: `"zenburn"`

-I'll be adding more option to pass through to RevealJS.
+I'll be adding more options to pass through to RevealJS.
 To see an example of how to hook up live reload with RevealJS see [this Gruntifle](https://github.com/pajtai/jsToolChain/blob/master/Gruntfile.js).

 I'll be adding a grunt-init with livereload options soon.